sricharansjsu04/cmpe-275-miniproject-1/README.md

 # 275-Mini-Project-1

-Welcome to the GitHub repository for Project1-Caffeine.
-This project includes a comprehensive report, source code in Python, Java, and C++, and test data necessary for evaluation.
-Our goal is to provide a clear, structured, and easy-to-navigate repository for both the development team and external reviewers.

 ## Project Structure

-- `miniproject.pdf`: Contains the project report, including a list of dependencies and instructions for retrieval, installation, and configuration.
+- `miniproject.pdf`: Contains the project report.
 - `python-src`: Contains the Python source code.
 - `java-src`: Contains the Java source code.
 - `cpp-src`: Contains the C++ source code..

 ## Dependencies

-Please refer to `miniproject.pdf` for a detailed list of dependencies and instructions on how to install and configure them.
+Please refer to `miniproject.pdf` for a detailed description of
+1. Hardened code.
+2. Error handling.
+3. Edge Case handling.
+4. Performance and memory recorded for client and server between intra and inter language message constructs
+5. Linters, Analysers and Sanitizers used for Java, Cpp, Python languages

 ## Running the Code